 Charles Barry was the son of Walter Edward Barry, a Stationer.

 Educated privately in Homerton and then at Aspley Guise.
 Then apprenticed to a Surveyor in Lambeth.

-Timeline/Biography of Charles Barry:
+Timeline of Charles Barry:

-1810: Apprenticed to a Lambeth Surveyor.
+1810: He is apprenticed to a Lambeth Surveyor.

 1817: Death of Charles Barry’s father.
 He inherited money which allowed him to travel around Europe and the Middle East. his travels in Italy inspired him to become an architect.